namehash/namekit/packages/nameguard-react/README.md

 export default () => <Report name="notrab.eth" />;
 ```

-If you want to customize any of the settings used to parse the name, you can pass an optional `settings` prop.
+If you want to customize any of the settings used to with NameParser, you can pass an optional `settings` prop.

 ```tsx
 import { Report, NameParserSettings } from "@namehash/nameguard-react";